Aspiring electricians often think that electrical engineering and electrical technology are the same.

 Students in electrical technology programs are heading for careers in the electrical trade.

 The education you get from this program is roughly equal to what you would learn in an apprenticeship.

 So some states allow you to sit for the exam for a journeyman electrician license.

 In this case, you won’t need as much on-the-job experience.

 A journeyman electrician license usually requires 4 years or 8,000 hours of supervised experience as an apprentice.

-Some states and jurisdictions allow the candidates to substitute a year (2,000 hours) of this experience with a two-year Associate of Applied Science in Electrical Technology degree.
+Some jurisdictions allow candidates to substitute a year (2,000 hours) of this experience with a two-year AAS in Electrical Technology.

 These students are eligible to use their school time to meet the experience requirements.

 But commonly, they would either have to sit for the state engineering exam or could progress to the master electrician level in the states allowing that.